Skip to content

 Richard Branson

-6 Steps on How To Improve Your Customers’ Delivery Experience.
+6 Steps To Improve Your Customers’ Delivery Experience.

 1. Tailor Your Shipping Options To Your Brand.

-Are you selling luxury goods or selling heavily discounted items?
-Other questions you need to ask yourself includes are your products bulky or small items that can fit in a mailbox?
+Unquestionably, all businesses provide a unique mix of product and services, and therefore, they should also tailor their shipping options to their brand.
+So, questions to ask yourself include: are you selling luxury goods or selling heavily discounted items?
+Other questions include are your products bulky or small items that can fit in a mailbox?
 Namely there are a wide range of shipping options, but you only need to offer shipping options that match your brand and the product you ship.
 For example if you are selling furniture, you do not need to offer a next day air service.
-In another case if your customers are environmentally conscious, you can offer a carbon neutral shipping option.
+In another example, if your customers are environmentally conscious, you can offer a carbon neutral shipping option.

-Indeed, do remember Amazon sets the standard with “free” 2-day shipping with Amazon Prime, but tailor your shipping options to your brand and your customers.
-For more details on how to do this, see my article, Offer Shipping Options That Will Make Your Business More Competitive: A 5-Step Market Segment Approach.
+Indeed, do remember Amazon sets the standard with “free” 1 or 2-day shipping with Amazon Prime, but tailor your shipping options to your brand and your customers.
+For more details on how to analyze your delivery market see my article, Offer Shipping Options That Will Make Your Business More Competitive: A 5-Step Market Segment Approach.

-2. Provide A Simple Checkout Process That Assures A Positive Delivery Experience.
+2. At Checkout, Provide Simple Shipping Options As A Prelude To A Positive Delivery Experience.

-A customer’s delivery experience is tied to their overall customer experience.
+A customer’s delivery experience is tied to their overall shopping experience.
 So at checkout, do not bewilder your customers with a bunch of confusing delivery options.
 This will not delight your customer, and may even result in a lost sale.
-Also, provide an estimated delivery date for each shipping option.
+Also, provide an estimated delivery date, a promised date, for each shipping option.
 Additionally, it is best to have a default shipping option, and then where appropriate, offer other shipping options.
-Indeed the question to ask yourself – will you lose sales if you do not offer particular shipping options?
-Examples of other shipping options are: next day delivery at additional cost, slower delivery with free shipping, “white gloves” delivery versus curb delivery, and so on.
+Indeed the question to ask yourself – will you lose sales if you do not offer a particular shipping option?
+Examples of ways to offer more shipping options include: next day delivery at additional cost, slower delivery with free shipping, “white gloves” delivery versus curb delivery, and so on.

 3. Add A Post-Purchase Delivery Experience Strategy To Your Overall Customer Experience Solution.

 Is your supply chain stuck in the last century where they are on a two to six week shipping schedule?
-See SC Tech Insights’ Unlock Your Outbound Logistics – How To Make Your Customers Rave for four recommended goals to assure your customers have a positive delivery experience.
+See my article, Unlock Your Outbound Logistics – How To Make Your Customers Rave for four recommended goals to assure your customers have a positive delivery experience.

 Unlock Your Outbound Logistics – How To Make Your Customers Rave.